 We know our youth are the future.
 We know that they hold a special power to help us adults see what is right before us and to answer the call to be better and do more.
 At Trellis, we are fortunate to be able to see examples of the power of youth at work every day.
 On Saturday, I was fortunate enough to moderate a panel of young people encouraging their peers to act on climate change.
-Eleanor VanRheenen, a senior from Conestoga High School, talked about her inspiration to act on climate and how that manifests in her life.
+Eleanor VanRheenen, a sophomore from Conestoga High School, talked about her inspiration to act on climate and how that manifests in her life.
 In hindsight, I wish we had recorded the panel (they were all excellent!).
 In lieu of having a recording, Eleanor gave me permission to share what she presented with you.
 I hope you will find a few minutes to read what she wrote and to let the beauty and power of her words find their way to your heart. – Jennifer Anderson, Executive Director

 What We Can Do by Eleanor VanRheenen